kyesh/solodevguide/book/starting-utils.md

 Once installed, you should be able to run `solo` from your command line to see the list of available options.
 For example:

+If you get an "ImportError: No module named virtualenv" run "sudo pip install virtualenv"

 <div class="host-code"></div>

 ```sh